Brockholles History, Family Crest & Coats of Arms

 Early Notables of the Brockholles family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Brockholles Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brockholles Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brockholles family to the New World and Oceana
+Migration of the Brockholles family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Brockholles or a variant listed above: John Brockhole who settled in Virginia in 1747.

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.